-Your vehicle is fitted with an Avtex TV as standard.
-This is connected to the standard Teleco mast aerial via a signal booster located in the wardrobe
+Your vehicle is ready for connection of a TV set to the standard Teleco mast aerial via a signal booster located in the wardrobe.

 Another TV connection point is located on the lounge side of the cocktail cabinet, also ready wired to the booster.